neo4j-field/aura-api-playbook/README.md

 > **Note:** Aura VDC (Virtual Dedicated Cloud) instances require an active VDC contract on your project.
 Confirm this with your Neo4j account team before proceeding.

-Re-authenticate first — the token from Step 1 expires after 1 hour and the deletion polling in Step 5 may have consumed most of that window.
+Re-authenticate first.
+The token from Step 1 expires after 1 hour and the deletion polling in Step 5 may have consumed most of that window.

 ```bash
 TOKEN_RESPONSE=$(curl -sS \